NEW: Breivik's statement is "hard to hear, and it is difficult to understand," his attorney says

-"I didn't expect to survive that day," he said.
+“I didn’t expect to survive that day,” he said Tuesday.

-Breivik testified in closed court a day after declaring that he had carried out the massacre but was not guilty because the killings had been necessary.
-He was allowed to read a prepared statement in court Tuesday, taking considerably longer than the 30 minutes he was allotted.
+Breivik testified Tuesday and Wednesday after declaring Monday that he had carried out the massacre but was not guilty because the killings had been necessary.

 He rejected what he said would be prosecution efforts to portray him as a “pathetic and mean loser” and an “antisocial psychopath.”
 He said he represented a “European resistance movement” and “Europeans who don’t want our ethnic rights to be taken away.”

 Lippestad said Breivik’s statement was “hard to hear, and it is difficult to understand.”
 But he said it was important to the trial, since his client wants people to see him as sane.

 Lippestad said it was important to his client that people see him as sane.